SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 * Go into the `blastAnalysis` directory
 * Run the blast by typing the following command with the outfmt equals to 6 :

-{% highlight bash %}blastn –query fastaFile -db databaseFile –outfmt [0-11]  -out resultFile{% endhighlight %}
+{% highlight bash %}blastn –query fastaFile -db databaseFile -out resultFile –outfmt 6 {% endhighlight %}

 * Output formats